Torre Bicentenario

 Skyscraper project.

-Featured in Rem Koolhaas's definitive monograph, S,M,L,XL.
+Featured in OMA's definitive monograph, S,M,L,XL.

 Visitor Guide